duttpathak/Linux-/README.md

 Inode is abbreviation for "index node".

 Inode is a data structure that keeps track of all the files and directories within a Linux or UNIX-based filesystem.
 So every file and directory in a filesystem is allocated an inode, which is identified by an integer known as "inode number".
-THese unique indentifiers store metadata about each file and directory.
+These unique indentifiers store metadata about each file and directory.

 19 Explain what happens to the inode when you run the rm command in Linux.